What is TASA?

 How effective is TASA?

-Who do I talk to at the MPAA about trailers?
+Who do I talk to at the MPA about trailers?

 What about commercials in theatres?